Carnival in Rotterdam: music and fun at Rotterdam Unlimited

 Battle of the Drums

-I arrived on Friday, when the festival had already been in full swing for two days.
-No worries, though, as I was right on time to attend one of the coolest events of the weekend: the Battle of the Drums.
+I arrived on Friday when the Rotterdam summer carnival was already in full swing for two days.
+No worries, though, as I was right on time to attend one of the weekend's coolest events: the Battle of the Drums.

 Summer Carnival – Street Parade

-The festival itself isn't comparable, but the costumed people made me think of the cosplay I saw at Japan Day in Düsseldorf.
-Always fun people watching at these kinds of events!
+The festival itself isn't comparable, but the costumed people made me think of the cosplay I saw at Japan Day in Düsseldorf, and the sounds made it feel like I was at Caribbean carnivals.
+Always fun people-watching at these kinds of events!